Why Is It Easier To Reach Pure Land Than To Retain Human Rebirth?

 [Note 7: All other transgressive karma created in many past lives are not taken into account yet.]

-[With] other [lives’] transgressions existent [or] not moreover not [yet] discussed, from young, [the] transgressions of eating meat [and] killing lives, [are] truly [so] many, [that they] cannot [be] completely [known].
+[With] other [lives’] transgressions existent [or] not moreover not [yet] discussed, from young, [the] transgressions of eating meat [and] killing lives, [are] truly [so] many, [that they] cannot [be] known.

 [Note 8: These are just two common examples of how many transgressions have been created, as related to the First Precept.
 How the other four precepts have been and/or are being broken in the present and many past lives should be noted too, even if not remembered.]

-[You] must give rise [to the] mind [of] great loving-kindness [and] compassion, [and] seek birth [in the] Western [Pure Land].
+[You] must give rise [to the] mind [of] great loving-kindness [and] compassion, [and] seek birth [in the] Western [Pure Land Of Ultimate Bliss (西方极乐世界)].
 Awaiting [to] see [the] Buddha, after attaining [the] path, delivering [and] liberating these [and] other sentient beings, then relying on [the] Buddha’s compassionate power, then can [there be] no repaying [of] these [karmic] debts.

 [Note 9: To completely repent for the suffering caused to sentient beings through breaking of precepts, there should be seeking of rebirth in Pure Land, so as to most swiftly train to be Bodhisattvas through learning from the Buddha, for delivering them to liberation.]

 [Note 10: As rebirth in Pure Land is to attain liberation from all karmic rebirths, all karmic debts to other beings will be eliminated.]